-A prospective collector has two options: contract with OES as an OES-approved collection site (designated as an OES Service Provider) or become a generator site (designated as an OES Affiliate) associated with an OES-approved primary processor.
+A prospective collector has two options: contract with OES as an OES-approved collection site (designated as an OES Service Provider) or become a generator site (designated as an OES Generator) associated with an OES-approved primary processor.
 Both options must meet appropriate site standards.

 If you partner directly with OES, we will pick up a minimum of six skids of end-of-life electronics at a time.
 Six skids require a space equivalent to about 100 square feet of floor space.

-No. Ontarians who bring their unwanted electronics to an OES collection site or event, or affiliate, do so free of charge.
+No. Ontarians who bring their unwanted electronics to an OES collection site or event, or generator, do so free of charge.
 OES pays a financial incentive to OES-approved collectors for the end-of-life electronics collected at published rates.
 OES pays financial incentives to OES-approved processors for end-of-electronics generated through them.